Alison Brie Just Got A Dramatic Hair Makeover For Summer

 If you couldn't tell, hair fatigue is real among the Hollywood elite as of late.
 In the past few weeks alone, Zendaya revealed fresh copper strands, Beyoncé went from a golden blonde to a chocolate brunette, Kate Middleton brightened things up with highlights, and Hilary Duff brought back her Lizzie McGuire bangs.
 Now, it's Alison Brie's turn — and she's ditching the full head of blonde highlights she just got a few months ago for an entirely new look.

-The Glow actress took to Instagram on Wednesday to show off her dramatic hair makeover — which includes a deeper bronde color, just-chopped blunt bangs, and a slightly shorter length that hits just below her jawline.
-"And just like that...baby was brunette again," she captioned the fresh-faced selfie, tagging her hairstylist and colorist Juliana Hoyos Seyedi to credit her for the change.
+The Glow actress took to Instagram on Wednesday to show off her dramatic hair makeover — which includes a deeper blonde colour, just-chopped blunt fringe, and a slightly shorter length that hits just below her jawline.
+"And just like that...baby was brunette again," she captioned the fresh-faced selfie, tagging her hairstylist and colourist Juliana Hoyos Seyedi to credit her for the change.

 Advertisement